DataSeer/dataseer-web/README.md

 ## Contact and License

-Main author and contact: Nicolas Kieffer, Patrice Lopez (<patrice.lopez@science-miner.com>)
+Main authors and contact: Nicolas Kieffer, Patrice Lopez (<patrice.lopez@science-miner.com>)

 The development of dataseer-ml is supported by a [Sloan Foundation](https://sloan.org/) grant, see [here](https://coko.foundation/coko-receives-sloan-foundation-grant-to-build-dataseer-a-missing-piece-in-the-data-sharing-puzzle/)